PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Evaluation and Results

 \textbf{Experimental Design.} In RQ6, we aim to analyze the differences between \toolname{} and existing APR tools in terms of patch size, time, token consumption, and monetary cost.
 Specifically, we select ChatRepair and RepairAgent as baselines, and use the cost on Defects4J for comparison.

 \textbf{Results and Analysis.} The comparison result is shown in Table~\ref{tab:cost_analysis}.
-With the patch size set to 32, which is the smallest among all three baselines, \toolname{} spends an average of 50 minutes per bug, only about 16.7\% of the 5 hours reported by ChatRepair.
+With the patch size set to 32, which is the smallest among all three baselines, \toolname{} spends an average of 50 minutes per bug, shorter than that of ChatRepair.
 Moreover, \toolname{} also has a significant advantage in terms of the average number of tokens spent and monetary cost per bug, which is only 19\% of the 210,000 tokens reported by ChatRepair and 14.8\% of the 270,000 tokens reported by RepairAgent.
 In terms of pricing, we calculate based on the current API price.
 The cost of \toolname{} is \$0.06 per bug, which is 43\% of ChatRepair (\$0.14) and RepairAgent (\$0.14).

 \finding{6}{ \toolname{} proves low cost and high performance efficiency, taking an average of 50 minutes and \$0.06 per bug, which is only 16.7\% and 43\% of baselines. }